AdobeDocs/pdfservices-api-documentation/src/pages/overview/index.md

 The PDF Services API includes ready-to-use code samples for Java, Node.JS and .NET and offers a [free trial that includes up to 1,000 free Document Transactions or runs for 6 months, whichever occurs earlier.](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html)

+The PDF Services API is also available on [Power Automate](https://docs.microsoft.com/en-us/power-automate/) with easy to integrate Power Automate connectors.

 ## Document Generation API for automating document workflows

 The [Document Generation API](src/pages/overview/document-generation-api) is a cloud-based web service that allows you to produce high fidelity PDF and Word documents with dynamic data inputs.
 Using Document Generation API, you can merge your data(e.g. JSON file) with Word templates to create dynamic documents for contracts and agreements, invoices, proposals, reports, forms, branded marketing documents and more.